Pets Are People Too

 Pet caskets are another memorial option intended for the needs of many families who live by the belief that pets are people too.
 These luxuriously crafted pieces are available in a wide variety of materials and styles, all of which are sure to give any family a beautiful sense of pride and dignity as they pay their final respects to their beloved friend in a pet memorial service.
 Funerals for pets are becoming more and more common with the advent of elegant-but-affordable pet caskets, and these are often far removed from the simple affairs of yesteryear in which a faithful friend might be buried in a simple shoe box in a special back-yard spot.

-And we will round out our discussion of the many varieties of products available to memorialize your pet with a mention of pet headstones.
+We will round out our discussion of the many varieties of products available to memorialize your pet with a mention of pet headstones.
 As with all of the other ideas and products listed in this article, pet headstones are designed today with the idea that, certainly, pets are people too.
-Pet headstones are quite common, of course, in the ever growing number of pet cemeteries that pet owners have at their disposal today.
+Headstones for pets are quite common, of course, in the ever growing number of pet cemeteries that pet owners have at their disposal today.
 But other options are available as well: pet headstones are known to be installed in private gardens or even as part of a public memorial presentation in which a family can demonstrate its love for its beloved, special friend.